Mental Hospitals in “One Flew Over the Cuckoo’s Nest”

 McMurphy goes through an interview upon arrival, which is also pretty realistic.
-My job during this aspect of my duties was to fill out a two-page form that was partially patient responses to questions (like, “What day is it?”, “What do you hope to get out of your hospital stay?”, and “Are you planning to escape?”), and partially my observations of the person during the interview (such as whether he/she was cooperative or showed verbal symptoms of schizophrenia).
-I also got to do a strip search for each person (not my favorite part), checking for any cuts, bruises, or contraband the person might be trying to sneak in.
+My job during this aspect of my duties was to fill out a two-page form that was partially patient responses to questions (like, “What day is it?”
+“What do you hope to get out of your hospital stay?” and “Are you planning to escape?”), and partially my observations of the person during the interview (such as whether he or she was cooperative or showed verbal symptoms of schizophrenia).
+I also had to do a strip search for each person (not my favorite part), checking for any cuts, bruises, or contraband the person might be trying to sneak in.

 Cuckoo’s Nest was filmed in an actual mental hospital, which of course makes this aspect of it very realistic.
 The hospital used was Oregon State Hospital.
 One purpose of the book and movie was to highlight the terrible conditions of mental hospitals of the time, especially in terms of these huge “mansion” type buildings.
 Why are all these old hospitals so frikken’ big?
 The answer is the Kirkbride Plan.

 In the movie, lack of concern about patient safety is an interesting theme.
 The guards are portrayed as easily corruptible simpletons who can be bribed with a bottle of booze.
-(While I worked at my hospital, I guess some people might have thought I was a simpleton, but the patients certainly didn’t have access to loads of cash or entire bottles of booze).
-Interestingly the guards are also depicted in a somewhat racist fashion as they are all sort of “stereotypical” African Americans, but unfortunately at the time, many undesirable jobs were “assigned” to citizens with fewer options (kind of like undocumented workers today who are stuck working in dangerous meat packing plants).
+(While I worked at the hospital, I guess some people might have thought I was a simpleton, but the patients certainly didn’t have access to loads of cash or entire bottles of booze).
+Interestingly, the African American guards are also depicted in a somewhat racist fashion, but unfortunately at the time, many undesirable jobs were “assigned” to citizens with fewer options (kind of like undocumented workers today who work in dangerous meatpacking plants).
 Everyone who works at the hospital in the movie has decided that ECT (electric shock therapy) should be used to punish unruly patients, instead of as actual treatment for schizophrenia (which used to be common) or depression (which is still fairly common).

 But what about the terrible way Ratched treats McMurphy?
 I’ve met a lot of psychiatrists and I observed dozens of people while I worked at the hospital.
 Sure, it’s possible that somewhere, there’s an evil person corrupting his or her patients.
 But I think this must be highly unlikely.
-From my experience, people who work in the field of mental health enter this field not because they want to get rich, or because they want to hold power over others, or because they want to conduct weird experiments.
+In my experience, people who work in the field of mental health do so not because they want to get rich, hold power over others, or conduct weird experiments.
 They get into the field of mental health because they want to help people.

 Copyright Wind Goodfriend, Ph.D.